 |MRI||Complicated cases where you wish to avoid radiation and where ultrasound is insufficient (pregnancy and children).|

-- Pseudoappendicitis – mesenteric adenitis (lymphadenitis caused by Yersinia enterocolitica often preceded by a sore throat) is mostly seen in children, it typically mimicks appendicitis.
+- Pseudoappendicitis – mesenteric adenitis (lymphadenitis caused by Yersinia enterocolitica often preceded by a sore throat) is mostly seen in children.
+It typically mimics appendicitis.

-- Infections – gastroenteritis, urinary tract infection, lobar pneumonia, systemic viral infection
+- Infections – gastroenteritis, urinary tract infection, lobar pneumonia, and systemic viral infection

-- Gynaecological conditions – testicular torsion, urinary tract infection, ectopic pregnancy, ovarian torsion, salpingitis (PID), endometriosis
+- Gynecological conditions – testicular torsion, urinary tract infection, ectopic pregnancy, ovarian torsion, salpingitis (pelvic inflammatory disease), endometriosis

-- Other bowel conditions – New-onset inflammatory bowel disease (Crohn’s, Ulcerative Colitis), Meckel’s diverticulitis, diverticulitis, intussusception, intestinal obstruction, colonic carcinoma
+- Other bowel conditions – New-onset inflammatory bowel disease (Crohn, Ulcerative colitis), Meckel diverticulitis, diverticulitis, intussusception, intestinal obstruction, colonic carcinoma

-- Other appendix conditions – carcinoid tumour, adenocarcinoma
+- Other appendix conditions – carcinoid tumor, adenocarcinoma

 - Other – abdominal trauma, renal colic, pancreatitis, peptic ulcer perforation, cholecystitis

-- If a patient presents in an emergency scenario, life support pathways should be followed: Airways, Breathing, Circulation, etc. to stabilise the patient.
+- If a patient presents in an emergency scenario, life support pathways should be followed: airway, breathing, circulation, (A B C, etc.) to stabilize the patient.

-- Supportive treatments: Intravenous fluids, opiate analgesia (morphine), perioperative Intravenous antibiotics (reduces infective complications).
+- Supportive treatments: IV fluids, opiate analgesia (morphine), perioperative IV antibiotics (reduce infective complications.)

-- IV Antibiotics: e.g. Metronidazole and Cefuroxime.
-Administered immediately if sepsis is suspected and perioperatively with IV hydration.
+- IV Antibiotics: For example, metronidazole and cefuroxime should be administered immediately if sepsis is suspected, and perioperatively with IV hydration.

 - Active observation: Can be useful if the diagnosis is uncertain.

-- Appendectomy: Surgery is the gold standard treatment for appendicitis offering a rapid improvement in symptoms, low recurrence rate and evasion of the life-threatening complications of appendicitis more than any other treatment option.
-It is important that surgery is carried out as soon as possible; it can be conducted via open surgery or laparoscopically.
+- Appendectomy: Surgery is the gold standard treatment for appendicitis offering a rapid improvement in symptoms, low recurrence rate, and evasion of the life-threatening complications of appendicitis more than any other treatment option.
+It is important that surgery is performed as soon as possible.
+It can be conducted via open surgery or laparoscopically.

-Spontaneous resolution can occur, but without surgery there is an increased risk of re-admission.
-The procedure is usually carried out as an emergency procedure.
-Laparoscopic surgery offers reduced scarring and quicker recovery time; hence, it is preferred over open surgery.
+Spontaneous resolution can occur, but, without surgery, there is an increased risk of readmission.
+The procedure is usually performed as an emergency procedure.
+Laparoscopic surgery offers reduced scarring and quicker recovery time.
+Hence, it is preferred over open surgery.
 An incision is usually made over McBurney’s point (as discussed earlier), which represents the appendix base.

-The procedure was carried out over 300’000 times in the US alone (2011) and represented over 2 % of all procedures.
+The procedure was performed over 300,000 times in the United States alone (2011) and represented over 2% of all procedures.